Omaha Car Accident Attorney

 Car accident cases can become incredibly complex, which means you need an attorney you can trust both personally and professionally.
-The team at Miller Stockmann is ready to help.
+The team at Matthew G. Miller is ready to help.

 - We have more than 30 years of experience representing clients who have been seriously injured in car accident cases.
 This means we understand the tactics insurance companies will use to lower your settlement amount.

 - You can count on having access to your attorney for any questions and concerns you may have about your case.
 We believe in open transparency and constant communication with each client.

 - We take all Omaha Clarkson cases on a contingency fee basis, meaning our clients pay no legal fees until we secure the compensation they need through a settlement or verdict.

 If you have been injured in an auto accident due to someone else’s negligent driving, you absolutely have a right to bring a personal injury claim against the negligent party, the trucking company, or the business that owned the commercial vehicle.

 However, in most car accident lawsuits, you will most often find yourself dealing with the insurance company.
 Many individuals who have a serious injury from a motor vehicle accident usually expect that if they play by the rules, behave honestly, and cooperate with the insurance company, they will receive the coverage for the medical treatment and monetary compensation they need.
 In reality, car accident victims may find themselves confronted with a host of problems, both in recovering compensation and in receiving the insurance company’s approval for proper, ongoing medical care.